ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-2.md

         * Batching frees for dynamic languages -- not something that we need
         * Returning memory to the operating system -- unclear whether or not we will be doing that
         * Collecting the thread free list
-        * Collecting the _thread delayed free_ blocks, thus moving pages off of the _full list_
+        * Collecting the _thread delayed free_ blocks, thus moving pages off of the _full list_.
+This one is **really** important.
+Although the idea is conceptually very simple (do not waste time searching for available blocks in pages that are completely full), the introduction of the _full list_ optimization significantly increases the engineering complexity of the allocator and required wrapping my head around *far* more complexity than without it.
 * Q: What if we don't amortize with a deterministic heartbeat?
 What if we instead _only_ perform deferred operations _after_ a segment completely runs out of space?
     * A: I don't have any proper proof of bounds here, but gut-feeling/intuition seems to be saying that it probably will not be big-O worse.
 (I tried to think of any possible pathological way to cause this style of memory allocator to end up in a situation of "each netlist node has a netlist's worth of wasted space between it and the next node" but could not come up with a way to do that.)
 However, not having a deterministic heartbeat can make the variance in allocation time much worse, which seems like it's probably by itself undesirable.
 * Q: What is the Mimalloc paper talking about when it mentions the `DELAYED` vs `DELAYING` states?
 Why do we need that?
     * First of all, this part of the paper doesn't match the actual published code.
 The code has at least one further optimization: a block will not be put on the _thread delayed free_ list if another block in the same page is already on said list.
 This is because only one block per page is needed in order for the owning thread to eventually realize that the page isn't full anymore.
     * A: I don't fully understand this, but it has to do with thread termination.
 When a thread terminates in Mimalloc, its owned pages are somehow "given" to another thread or something.
-Our implementation *does* need to figure out its thread lifetime story at some point though.
+We will probably just... not do that, but our implementation *does* still need to figure out its thread lifetime story at some point though.

 Okay, let's hack together the fast path.
 [Here](https://github.com/ArcaneNibble/SiCl4/tree/00f57b026bcc9cabcf8296977933610aad92d2b5) we go!
 There's not much to say about this, it's just writing unsafe Rust code as if it were C-like.